blockstorm/blockstorm.github.com/pages/vote.md

 - [minecraft-server-list.com] (http://minecraft-server-list.com/server/103935/) (once a day)
 - [minecraftservers.org] (http://minecraftservers.org/server/119052) (once a day)

-Just enter your username and fill in the captcha.
-For every vote your iConomy account will be credited with 50$.
+For every vote you will receive a randomized reward.